-In cases of symptoms such as the ones above, it’s especially important to conduct a health examination on the llama.
-Generally, the examination should begin at their head, working your way back and down.
+In cases of symptoms such as the ones above, it’s especially important to conduct a health check on the llama.
+Generally, the check should begin at their head, working your way back and down.
 It’s important to keep regular documentation of these checkups, including weight and any abnormal findings, in order to keep an easy-to-follow set of information in case a veterinarian needs the llama’s history.

 It’s important to keep regular measurements or estimates of a llama’s weight.
 If a llama has lost a lot of weight, this could indicate a sickness, malnutrition, worms, or other parasites.
 If a llama is mature and has gained a large amount weight in a short time, it’s critical to ensure that you aren’t overfeeding them, especially with alfalfa, treats, and snacks.
 Obesity-related complications can regularly lead to dangerous conditions and death in llamas.